ThePrez/Manzan/README.md

 - **MSGQ publisher**: Publishes a small description of the event to a Manzan-provided data queue or a user-configured queue.

 Manzan also includes these components not included in the above graphic:
-- **Apache Camel**: An Apache Camel route to publish JSON data to some new medium, for instance Kafka, ELK, SMS, or AI
+- **Apache Camel**: An Apache Camel route to publish JSON data to some new medium, for instance those identified in the use cases above
 - **Base Template classes**: A set of pre-made configurations that perform common system monitoring tasks
 - **Configuration manager**: Handles user configuration for all of the above.

+# Why the name "Manzan"?

+(documentation forthcoming)